mouaadaassou/aassou.github.io/_posts/2022-11-01-Running-Kubernetes-Cluster-In-Containers-Using-KIND-Part-1.md

 kube-system          kube-scheduler-kind-cluster-control-plane            1/1     Running   0          16m
 local-path-storage   local-path-provisioner-684f458cdd-jdc7l              1/1     Running   0          16m
 ```
-as you can see from the output, all these pods - except pods local-path-provisioner-684f458cdd-jdc7l - are control plane's components.
+As you can see from the output, all these pods except pods local-path-provisioner-684f458cdd-jdc7l are control plane components.

-> The control plane's components make global decisions about the cluster (for example, scheduling), as well as detecting and responding
-to cluster events (for example, starting up a new pod when a deployment's replicas field is unsatisfied).
+> The control plane components make global decisions about the cluster (for example, scheduling), as well as detecting and responding to cluster events (for example, starting up a new pod when a deployment replicas field is unsatisfied).

-let's delete the cluster to move to the next part of the lab
+Now, let's delete the single node cluster to move to the next part of the lab
 ```bash
 kind delete clusters kind-cluster
 ```

-Until now, we have created a single cluster. but usually to simulate production, we need to have a cluster with multiple nodes, not only one node.
+Until now, we have created a single cluster, but usually to simulate production, we need to have a cluster with multiple nodes, not only one node.
-for that, kind enable us to control the cluster configuration via a yaml file to configure the cluster.
+For that, KIND enables us to control the cluster configuration via a YAML file to configure the cluster's nodes.

-The configuration yaml file, follows the K8s conventions. an example of configuring kind cluster is as follows:
+The YAML file configuration, follows the K8s conventions. an example of configuring kind cluster is as follows:
 ```yaml
 kind: Cluster
 apiVersion: kind.x-k8s.io/v1alpha4
 name: kind-cluster
 ```

-here we are creating a cluster with name `kind-cluster` - its equivalent for the previous command where we create our first kind cluster.
+Here we are creating a cluster with `kind-cluster` as name.

-Now, we will try to create a cluster with 5 instances - 2 as control plane, and 3 nodes as worker nodes. we can do that by adding `nodes` object to the configuration YAML file,
+Now, we will try to create a cluster with 5 nodes, 2 nodes as control plane and 3 nodes as worker nodes.
+We can do that by adding `nodes` object to the YAML configuration file,

 ```yaml
 kind: Cluster